 Assuming the inquiry pertains to how Google categorizes sidebar content, the answer lies in Google’s recognition of the primary content of a webpage, largely disregarding non-primary content for ranking purposes.

-Google then determines the primary content of the page and condenses it into what Splitt referred to as the “Centerpiece Annotation,” essentially identifying the topic.
+Then, according to Splitt, Google determines the main substance of what the page is saying and summarizes it into what he described as the “Centerpiece Annotation”, basically identifying what the topic is.

 Is Altering Content Based on IP Address Considered Cloaking?